Find short-term health insurance in Mississippi.

 Short-term health insurance in Mississippi is allowed to follow federal durational limits, as the state does not impose its own.

 Insurers are allowed to offer short-term health insurance in Mississippi with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.
 This is in keeping with the regulations the Trump administration implemented in late 2018.
 Insurers can still cap their short-term plans at shorter durations, however, and prohibit renewal if they choose to do so.

-At least seven short-term insurance providers offer short-term health insurance policies in Mississippi:
+At least eight insurers offer short-term health insurance policies in Mississippi: